-We are currently receiving an increasing number of enquiries about how to proceed with regard to FireDos proportioners in case of changing over from a foam agent containing fluorine to a fluorine-free foam agent.
-This is why we have prepared a set of guidelines for our customers.
+We are still receiving a large number of enquiries about how to proceed with regard to FireDos proportioners in case of changing over from a foam agent containing fluorine to a fluorine-free foam agent.
+Due to recent developments we have amended our set of guidelines.

 Is it sufficient to clean the proportioner, or do any components have to be replaced?
 We have interviewed several experts in the field of chemistry/foam agents regarding this matter resulting in differing opinions.
 As a result, we have erred on the following approach.

 WHEN CAN A FIREDOS PROPORTIONER BE REGARDED AS 'FLUORINE-FREE'?

 Any parts in the proportioner, including suction line and return line, can be considered to be fluorine-free only after the following work steps have been carried out as a minimum.
 Fluorine-free means that the remaining contamination falls below certain thresholds.